How much are your injuries worth?

 Your workplace injury is more than a painful condition.
 There are bills, lost wages, and other pitfalls that have all contributed to a major lifestyle change.

-When it is all said and done, if you wish to settle your case, your workers’ comp settlement should be a fair compromise whereby you give up your rights to receive continued ongoing benefits for your workers’ compensation claim in exchange for a one-time payment representing a percentage of what those continued benefits would have cost the insurance company if your case remained open and was not settled.
+When it is all said and done, if you wish to settle your case, your workers comp settlement should be a fair compromise whereby you give up your rights to receive continued ongoing benefits for your workers compensation case in exchange for a one-time payment representing a percentage of what those continued benefits would have cost the insurance company if your case remained open and was not settled.

-And your best bet for doing that is with a workers’ compensation attorney.
+And your best bet for doing that is with a work injury lawyer.